 Other work by Dr. VanBeuge has appeared in peer-reviewed journals and other publications, and she has presented research findings about topics related to clinical areas in endocrinology, interprofessional collaboration, and health care policy during national conferences and meetings.

-Dr. VanBeuge serves the community as an RN member of the Nevada State Board of Nursing, and currently serving as the Board President.
+Dr. VanBeuge serves the community as an RN member of the Nevada State Board of Nursing, and is currently serving as the Board President.
 Dr. VanBeuge is an elected member of the National Council State Boards of Nursing (NCSBN) Board of Directors, serving as the Area 1 Director from 2021-2023.
-Dr. VanBeuge serves as the Vice-Chair of the Nevada Primary Care Advisory Council and is member of the recruitment and retention committee.
+Dr. VanBeuge serves as the Chair of the Nevada Primary Care Advisory Council and is a member of the recruitment and retention committee.
 Dr. VanBeuge is a fellow in the American Academy of Nursing (FAAN) and American Association of Nurse Practitioners (AANP).
 She is an active member and previous elected leader in the AANP, serving as the Nevada State Representative for two terms.
-Dr. VanBeuge served as the National Conference Chair for 2017 and 2018, as well as several committees for conferences and special work groups and currently representing the AANP on a Centers for Disease Control and Prevention (CDC) for diabetes education.
-Dr. VanBeuge has served on the Nevada Action Coalition and acts as advisor to the Western Regional Advanced Practice Nurses Network (WRAPNN) serving the western US.
+Dr. VanBeuge served as the National Conference Chair for 2017 and 2018, as well as several committees for conferences and special work groups and represented the AANP on a Centers for Disease Control and Prevention (CDC) for diabetes education.
+Dr. VanBeuge has served on the Nevada Action Coalition and acts as an advisor to the Western Regional Advanced Practice Nurses Network (WRAPNN) serving the western US.